2 Types of Mortgage in Turkey

 1 Credit From the Construction Firm

 Payment plans of construction companies can, however, vary.
-Some companies may offer interest free installment for 12 months and others offer interest rate maturity of around 60 months.
-While the down-payment is determined by construction company, the remaining amount can be issued in installments.
+Some companies may offer interest free instalment for 12 months and others offer interest rate maturity of around 60 months.
+While the down-payment is determined by construction company, the remaining amount can be issued in instalments.

 2 Bank Credit